Ebraegel/wifi-presence-detector/README.md

 sudo cp wifi-presence-detector.cron.example /etc/cron.d/wifi-presence-detector && sudo chown root:root /etc/cron.d/wifi-presence-detector
 ```

+- Add known MAC addresses to your `known_mac_addresses` file, one per line, case insensitive.
+These are probably the MAC addresses of the wireless adapters of mobile handsets, to make them useful for presence info.
+You can probably find MAC addresses you might be interested in by logging in to your router to see connected devices, or with `nmap` or something

 ### Test your IFTTT webhook
 You can use `test_post_to_ifttt.sh` to test your IFTTT webhook.
 You'll need WPD_IFTTT_WEBHOOK_KEY to be set in your .env file.